ElyssaW/cheat-sheet/README.md

 - `app.use(methodOverride('_method'))` to tell your Express app to use it whenever it encounters a request URL with "_method" in it

-#### Controllers
+### Controllers
 The last major piece of Express are the controllers.
 Controllers are purely for organizational purposes, they have no user-facing functionality, but they help with keeping large projects clean.
 To start with controllers:

 - `mkdir controllers` in your project folder

 - `touch [controller name].js` to create the JavaScript containing all the routes that are relevant to eachother, organizationally

 - `const express = require('express')` at the top of your controller file.
-You also have to import any other modules you use directly in your route code.
+You also have to import any other modules you use directly in your route code, such as Axios if your routes involve an Axios call.

 - `const router = express.Router()` at the top to define the router object